cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Characters skilled in negotiation influence outcomes and control debates, making them invaluable in achieving goals without direct conflict.
-They excel at bartering, conflict mediation and strategic communication, using their understanding of motivations and needs.
+They excel at bartering, conflict mediation, and strategic communication, using their understanding of motivations and needs.
 Mastery of negotiation means achieving goals through eloquence and an understanding of human behaviour.